gnodipac886/MatebookXPro-hackintosh/README.md

 # Updates

+### 6/1/2020: Minor adjustments
+> this update was largely based on the work of [profzei](https://github.com/profzei/Matebook-X-Pro-2018), please, please check him out and star his repo too
+- main update: Intel-WiFi is now supported, due to the limited support of this repo, please follow the steps below:
+1. In order to setup WiFi, please run my wifiLaunch.command script, this saves your password into the kext
+2. After the initial setup, you can just run loadWiFi.sh script
+3. Whenever you want to connect to a different WiFi, please run wifiLaunch.command again
+- for more information about this update, please check out [profzei's repo](https://github.com/profzei/Matebook-X-Pro-2018), even though his repo is based off of mine, he has done tremendous amounts of work on his own to cover for the time that I've been absent.
+He's done lots of backend work to make this laptop run smoother.
+Please drop him a star on his repo if you have the chance!
+- I've been working OC support, will come back soon!
+But first, I've got a summer internship :) wish me luck!

 ### 1/1/2020: Update of the Decade
 > (I've worked really really hard on this one, so please feel free to help a broke student out [here](https://github.com/gnodipac886/MatebookXPro-hackintosh#help-a-broke-student-out))
 - Fixed battery draining during sleep cause by bluetooth chip